heqin-zhu/PL0-parser/README.md

 ## register
 This machine has three registers:
 * `b` is the base register that contains the base pointer to locate a varible in the data stack
-* 'reg' is the return register that contains the  return value of latest function call
+* `reg` is the return register that contains the  return value of latest function call
-* 'pc' is the pc register that points to the instruction
+* `pc` is the pc register that points to the instruction
 ## stack
 There are two stack in this virtual machine.
 One contains the instructions, visited by register `pc`.
 It won't change when executing instructions, so we can assume it's readonly